-First a woman should have her pelvic floor and abdominal muscles assessed by a women’s health physiotherapist.
+First a woman should have her pelvic floor and abdominal muscles assessed by a specialist women’s health physiotherapist.
 Gold standard is with a real time ultrasound.
-The ultrasound can accurately determine the level of damage.
-This can be done at ben&biao.
-Julie Chu, our in house physiotherapist will measure the inter-recti distance and confirm if there is a diastalis recti that needs treating.
+The ultrasound can accurately determine the level of damage and confirm if there is a diastalis recti that needs treating.

-If there is a diastalis recti Julie will determine if it can be treated by specialist muscle training or if surgical intervention should be considered
+If there is a diastalis recti the physiotherapist will determine if it can be treated by specialist muscle training or if surgical intervention should be considered.

-If there is no diastalis recti but there is age related weakness Julie can also determine the level of treatment required.
-Physiotherapy as well as acupuncture, moxibustion and Chinese herbs are offered at the clinic.
+If there is no diastalis recti but there is age related weakness then physiotherapy as well as acupuncture, moxibustion and Chinese herbs can help.
 The evidence supporting the use of acupuncture and moxibustion for urinary incontinence is below.

 *The evidence for acupuncture and moxibustion in urinary incontinence